tendenci/tendenci/README.md

 Tendenci is an open source content management system built for non-profits, associations and cause-based sites with functionality including association management, event registration, membership management, donations, payments, newsletters, CRM, and much more.

 Tendenci 7+ is the latest version that is compatible with Django 1.8.
-Currently, it's only available on github - hasn't been pushed to pypi yet.

 ## Important Update for Self Hosted Tendenci Sites (Posted 9.21.15)
 We will be refactoring the Tendenci code starting October 1, 2015